fillip1984/todo-backend/README.md

 Plan is to build out UI, then backend, then dockerize the whole shebang

 ## Right now though

-_In progress_
-* Got basic UI and integration with backend working
+__In progress__

-* Working to see if RTK or React Query is a better method of integrating with backend
+- Working to see if RTK or React Query is a better method of integrating with backend
-* Switch to Typescript eventually
+- Switch to Typescript eventually

 _Complete_

+- Got basic UI and integration with backend working